Spectrologer/Chress/docs/CHESS_MODE.md

 After checkmate:
 1. A victory/defeat message is displayed
-2. The game returns to normal CHRESS mode
+2. The game returns to normal CHESSE mode
 3. The player is teleported back to where they loaded the chess board (e.g., the museum sign at 0,0 interior)

 ## Files